-Cost is the biggest factor where one decides on a membrane or a mechanical switches keyboard.
+Cost is the biggest factor when one decides on a membrane or a mechanical switch keyboard.
 If you don’t have enough money, then the membrane will be just fine but if you think you can afford a mechanical keyboard, then go with it even if the lighting effects aren’t there.
 As the trend of RGB lighting effects is prevalent in peripherals, it may be a deciding factor for a person to choose a membrane RGB keyboard over a non-RGB mechanical keyboard.
-But at the end of the day, it’s the performance and the reliability which matters the most.
+But at the end of the day, it’s the performance and the reliability that matters the most.

 I would recommend going with a mechanical keyboard even if it doesn’t have any backlighting yet alone the RGB lighting effects.
 The cost of a basic mechanical keyboard is generally three times more than that of a good membrane keyboard.
 But there are some unfamous custom mechanical keyboards online that cost much less than the mechanical keyboards produced by Corsair, Cooler Master, HyperX, etc.

 Related- Best Budget Mechanical Keyboards

 Let’s come to the most important point which is Performance.
 In Gaming as well as other productivity works, mechanical keyboards are several times better than membrane keyboards.
 If you want to type faster and want to feel good typing, then mechanical keyboards will provide you with a complete sense of satisfaction.